Sale Alert — Memorial Day sales are ending soon.

 Motion Transfer

-Our motion transfer score an objective score that uses accelerometer data precisely measure motion.
+Our motion transfer score is an objective score that uses accelerometer data to precisely measure motion.
 To complete our motion transfer tests we place our accelerometer on one side of the mattress and drop a 12 pound medicine ball on the other side.

 Acceleration is measured in meters per second squared (m/s2).
 If an object (in this case our accelerometer) accelerates in 5.0 m/s2 that means the speed is increasing by 5.0 meters every second.
 The higher the acceleration, the more motion is created on the mattress.